Unite-Genomics/cors-anywhere/README.md

 ### Client

 To use the API, just prefix the URL with the API URL.
 Take a look at [demo.html](demo.html) for an example.
-A concise summary of the documentation is provided at [lib/help.txt](lib/help.txt).
+A concise summary of the documentation is provided at [help.txt](help.txt).

 **Note: as of February 2021, access to the demo server requires an opt-in**,
 see: https://github.com/Rob--W/cors-anywhere/issues/301